-- Iowa will collect $280.9 million in revenue this year from the 1998 tobacco settlement and tobacco taxes, but will spend only 1.5 percent of the money on tobacco prevention programs.
+- Iowa this year will collect $298.6 million in revenue from the 1998 tobacco settlement and tobacco taxes, but will spend just 1.7 percent of it on tobacco prevention programs.
+This means Iowa is spending less than 2 cents of every dollar in tobacco revenue to fight tobacco use.

-- Tobacco companies spend $96.8 million each year to market their deadly and addictive products in Iowa – more than 23 times what the state spends on tobacco prevention.
-Nationwide, tobacco companies spend $8.9 billion a year on marketing – that's $1 million every hour.
+- The tobacco companies spend $90.1 million a year to market their products in Iowa.
+This is 18 times what the state spends on tobacco prevention.

 SOURCE Campaign for Tobacco-Free Kids